Morning Practices for Achieving Success

 Before building something new, it helps to look honestly at what is already happening.

-How are your mornings currently going?
+• How are your mornings currently going?

-Are you waking up rushed and already behind?
+• Are you waking up rushed and already behind?

-Skipping breakfast because there is no time?
+• Skipping breakfast because there is no time?

-Getting clear on the friction points in your current morning gives you a map for where to start.
+Getting clear on the friction points in your current morning routine gives you a map for where to start.

 It is also worth paying attention to your own energy patterns.
 Cognitive performance peaks vary by person.
+If you consistently feel sharpest at a different time of day, design your morning around your actual biology rather than someone else's ideal schedule.

 Incorporate Successful Practices

-Pairing a new habit with something you already do reliably, like meditating while coffee brews or reviewing your priorities while eating breakfast, reduces the friction of starting and makes new behaviors easier to maintain.
+Habit stacking helps here.
+Pairing a new habit with something you already do reliably, like meditating while coffee is brewing or reviewing your priorities while eating breakfast, reduces the friction of starting and makes new behaviors easier to maintain.

 Stay Flexible and Adapt

 Life changes, and your morning routine should be able to change with it.
-A morning routine that worked perfectly before having kids, or before a job change, or before a move, might need significant adjustment afterward.
-Checking in on your routine every few months and honestly assessing what is and is not working keeps it useful rather than a source of guilt.
+A morning routine that worked perfectly before having kids, before a job change, or before a move might need significant adjustment afterward.

+Checking in on your routine every few months and assessing what is and is not working keeps it useful rather than a source of guilt.
 The version that works for you right now, however modest, is worth far more than an ideal version you never actually run.
-Adjust freely, adjust often, and keep coming back to the question of what would actually make your mornings better.

 Morning Habits of Successful People: Common Themes

-They move their bodies.
+• They move their bodies.

-They create some form of clarity about what the day is for before the day starts pulling them in different directions.
+• They create some form of clarity about what the day is for before the day starts pulling them in different directions.

-They do these things consistently enough that they become automatic rather than effortful.
+• They do these things consistently enough that they become automatic rather than effortful.

 Making Your Morning Count

 The morning routine conversation is popular for a reason.
 The morning is one of the few parts of the day most people have genuine control over, and that control is worth something.
-A morning spent intentionally, even in a modest way, tends to produce a day that feels more directed, more productive, and more like your own.

 You Might Also Like